Prateek-vijay27/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem
-Sem 3 project of Data structure and Algorithms.
-Used concept of LinkedList Interactive console based menu Implemented in C language
+Project of Data structure and Algorithms. <br/>
+* Used concept of LinkedList.<br/>
+* Interactive console based menu.<br/>
+* Implemented in C language.